 “A closely woven tale of greed and deceit—a winner for sure!” --Fran Stewart, author of the ScotShop and the Biscuit McKee mystery series-

 Snakes and Lovers

-Coming later, a quirky romance with a bar waitress, a snake, a small boy, and a jewel thief.
+Coming in 2020, a quirky romance with a bar waitress, a snake, a small boy, and a jewel thief.